-Premium cabin class traffic continued to recover ahead of Economy trend.
-At the industry level, recovery between cabin classes remained aligned.
+Premium cabin class traffic continued to recover ahead of Economy

 At the industry level, premium international RPKs continued to recover ahead of economy RPKs.
 The balance of economy and premium cabin class traffic remained broadly unchanged this year over the considered period compared to the previous year, with premium class accounting for 8% of total international RPKs (Chart 7).